daikevin335/daikevin335/README.md

 ## Hi, I'm Kevin Dai

-I'm a first-year Mathematics student at the Unviversity of Waterloo
+I'm a Mathematics student at the Unviversity of Waterloo

 📫 **Connect:**
 - Email: daikevin335@gmail.com